What is a Faculty Learning Community?

 The FARPET Crew has created a flexible research-based tool for the Peer Evaluation of Teaching, specifically for lectures.
 The Formative Assessment Rubric for Peer Evaluation of Teaching has been piloted for use within the veterinary academic community but we believe that it is applicable to other health science and non-health science fields.
 This FLC was created to provide a collaborative space for educators from various fields who are passionate about peer evaluation of teaching and faculty development.
 Participants in this FLC will get to expand, adapt, and customize the FARPET peer evaluation tool for use in a broad range of disciplines.
+Register for FARPET.

 - Create opportunities for collaboration among diverse educators

 - Expand and customize the peer evaluation of teaching tool for broader use across diverse fields